 "...influenced by the neoclassicism of Stravinsky and the open harmonies of Copland, the delightful work sparkled with bright timbres, busy textures and rhythmic energy." -Cleveland Plain Dealer on a Cleveland Chamber Symphony performance of Interchangeable Parts

-I'm a composer, percussionist, audio engineer and teacher based in Boston, Massachusetts.
-My degrees are from Baldwin-Wallace College, Indiana University, and Rice University, where I held a doctoral fellowship.
-I'm a recipient of the ASCAP Foundation Morton Gould Award, the Kuttner String Quartet Competition Award, and the Lee Goldstein Memorial Prize in Composition from Baldwin-Wallace College.
+Christopher Lee is a composer, percussionist, audio engineer and teacher based in Boston, Massachusetts.
+He earned degrees from Baldwin-Wallace College (BM), Indiana University (MM), and Rice University (DMA), where he held a doctoral fellowship.
+He is a recipient of the ASCAP Foundation Morton Gould Award, the Kuttner String Quartet Competition Award, and the Lee Goldstein Memorial Prize in Composition from Baldwin-Wallace College.

-In 2015 I launched Pilot House Sound, an online collaborative production studio for independent artists.
-To date my production credits include the albums Start Anew by Nicolai Carrera and The Celebrators and Come Whatever by Nora Panahi (both available on iTunes, Spotify, and other online retailers).
+In 2016 he launched Pilot House Sound, an online collaborative production studio for independent artists like Nicolai Carrera and The Celebrators (Start Anew), Zoe Lillis (Runaway), and Nora Panahi (Come Whatever), with music available on iTunes, Spotify, and other online retailers.

-I am on the music faculties of the University of Massachusetts-Lowell and The Dana Hall School in Wellesley, Massachusetts, where I launched a Songwriting and Audio Production program in 2014.
+He teaches at the University of Massachusetts-Lowell and The Dana Hall School in Wellesley, Massachusetts, where he started a Songwriting and Audio Production program in 2014.